natfarleydev/prd-markdown/markdown/advanced/advancedCoreClassesDetails.markdown

 subschools.
 This ability replaces venom immunity.

 **Dunemeld (Ex)**: At 13th level, a desert druid can assume the form of a swirling mass of sand at will.
-This is equivalent to *[gaseous form]*, but the druid gains a land and burrow speed of 10 feet rather than a fly speed.
+This is equivalent to *[Gaseous Form]*, but the druid gains a land and burrow speed of 10 feet rather than a fly speed.
 While in this form, the druid gains a circumstance bonus on [Stealth] checks made in desert